SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
+Sure, here's an event that takes place in the United States on September 19:

-- Talk Like a Pirate Day:
+- **Talk Like a Pirate Day**
-  - International event but widely celebrated in the USA.
-  - Encourages people to talk and dress like pirates.
+  - Observed annually on September 19th.
-  - Originated in 1995 as a fun concept by John Baur and Mark Summers.
+  - Originated in 1995 as a fun parody holiday.
-  - Became popular after being promoted by humor columnist Dave Barry.

-- National Butterscotch Pudding Day:
+  - Created by John Baur (Ol' Chumbucket) and Mark Summers (Cap'n Slappy) from Albany, Oregon.
-  - An unofficial food holiday in the USA.
+  - Encourages people to speak in pirate lingo for the day.
-  - Celebrates the sweet and creamy dessert, butterscotch
+  - Gained international fame after
 ### Positive Qoute
 ------
-"Shine bright like the 🌟 you are, and let your dreams take flight! 🚀💫"
+"Embrace the journey, not just the destination! 🌟🚀 Every step forward is a step towards greatness. 💪✨"